multidots/multicollab/readme.txt

 Multicollab is an excellent team collaboration plugin in WordPress for content teams of all sizes: Whether it’s just two people or a team of hundreds, Multicollab ensures editorial workflows are made easier by enabling real-time, collaborative editing directly on the WordPress-Gutenberg interface.
 Here is a <a href="https://docs.multicollab.com/getting-started/requirements">resource kit</a> for you.

+= <strong> What are the potential benefits of using Multicollab instead of Google Docs for improving my publishing speed? </strong> =

+Our publisher clients who’ve made the switch to Multicollab from Google Docs have witnessed remarkable enhancements in their content creation and publishing efficiency.
+Multicollab eliminates the need for tedious tasks such as copying and pasting content between Google Docs and WordPress and capitalizes on features like reusable content blocks, rich content formatting, and other advantages offered by WordPress’s native content editor.
+Here’s a <a href="https://youtu.be/6K-MOn7txMQ">video</a> showcasing how Multicollab can potentially 2x your publishing speed.

 = <strong> What are the benefits of using Multicollab for Publishers? </strong> =

 If you are creating and publishing content with WordPress, you will love <a href="https://www.multicollab.com/publishers/#It's-frustrating-when-your-story-gets-stuck--due-to-a-slow-and-inefficient-editing-workflow,--but-you-can-change-that-with-Multicollab">all these benefits</a> of using Multicollab.
 It is a great Plugin for editorial collaboration and enabling collaborative editing in WordPress.

+= What are the reasons for considering a switch from Google Docs if it’s working fine for me?  =

+Multicollab offers all the benefits of Google Docs, <a href="https://www.multicollab.com/blog/google-docs-vs-multicollab/">without the downside</a>.

 = Does this work with Gutenberg?  =

 Yes!
 Multicollab is a wordpress approval workflow plugin built to work perfectly with Gutenberg versions 8.6 to 10.7 and is consistently being updated to work with the latest versions of Gutenberg as they roll out.

+<a href="https://www.multicollab.com/blog/building-blocks-of-collaboration-in-gutenberg-phase-3-roadmap-extended/">Building Blocks of Collaboration in Gutenberg Phase 3 (Roadmap Extended)</a>

 <a href="https://www.multicollab.com/blog/building-blocks-of-collaboration-in-gutenberg-phase-3-roadmap-extended/">Building Blocks of Collaboration in Gutenberg Phase 3 (Roadmap Extended)</a>